 Enjoy a scenic walk along part of the South West Coast Path at Spyway, Langton Matravers.
 The limestone cliffs bear the scars of hundreds of years of quarrying and boast spectacular views along the Jurassic Coast.
 As you walk along the well trodden route keep your eyes peeled for unusual plant species and the various wildlife that calls this rugged location home.
 You’ll often see seabirds soaring high in the sky, and if you’re lucky, you might catch a glimpse of dolphins jumping in the waves below.

 Photo credit: Harry Lawford, Flickr

 Studland Bay is just a short walk from our holiday park in Swanage.
 This magnificent stretch of coastline is among the best in the county, offering beautiful views towards Old Harry Rocks and the Isle of Wight in the distance.
-There are 4 beaches to choose from here, each with a slightly different offering.
+There are 4 beaches to choose from here (Shell Bay, Knoll Beach, Middle Beach and South Beach), each with a slightly different offering.
 Knoll Beach is perhaps the most popular boasting watersports hire facilities, a cafe and gift shop.